Punxsutawney Phil and 7 other famous groundhogs you should know

 And every year, people anxiously watch as the groundhog exits its warm burrow and forecasts the weather for the six weeks to follow.

+This year was no different as Punxsutawney Phil predicted six more weeks of winter.

-Will it be six more weeks of winter or an early spring?
-Read on for more on the famous groundhogs and wait for their final predictions, which will be revealed on Friday.
+Read on for more on the famous groundhogs who will reveal this year's forecasts on Feb.
+2.

 Punxsutawney Phil